Top 12 Antenna Engineer Skills to Put on Your Resume

 2. CST Microwave Studio

-CST Microwave Studio is a specialized software tool for the electromagnetic simulation of high-frequency components, widely used by antenna engineers for designing, analyzing, and optimizing antennas and their performance in various environments.
+CST Microwave Studio (part of CST Studio Suite) is a specialized tool for 3D electromagnetic simulation of high-frequency components, widely used to design, analyze, and optimize antennas and their interaction with surrounding structures.

 Why It's Important